-- Explain the quality attributes of beer, such as foam, stability, color, aroma, and attenuation, and interpret the reasons why a product deviates from expected performance - Identify and describe the key contributors to beer flavor, including defects, the pathways by which they arise, and how these flavors can be controlled - Formulate brewing recipes that reflect characteristics of primary beer styles
+- Explain the quality attributes of beer, such as foam, stability, color, aroma, and attenuation and can interpret the basic reasons why a product deviates from expected performance. - Identify and describe the key contributors to beer flavor, including defects, the pathways by which they arise, and how these flavors can be controlled. - Formulate brewing recipes that reflect characteristics of primary beer styles.